 Mauri Tetreault has sung a wide range of opera, musical theater and concert series throughout New England.
 Since receiving her Masters Degree from The Boston Conservatory, she has portrayed such roles as Dido in Dido and Aeneas, Hansel in Hansel and Gretel, Prince Orlofsky in Die Fledermaus, Amneris in Aida, the Mother in Amahl and the Night Visitors, Zita in Gianni Schicchi, a comical Rabbit in the new opera The Rough Faced Girl Carmen in Carmen, and Giannetta in The Elixir of Love.
 Mauri has soloed with Opera Un-Met, Spectrum Singers, and the Heritage Chorale, and has performed in concert series with the Bel Canto Vocal Academy, New England Light Opera, Longwood Opera, the Paul Madore Chorale and the St. Andrews Performing Art Series.
 She has sung with Opera Boston, Boston Lyric Opera, Boston Modern Orchestra Project and Tanglewood Festival Chorus, is a regular member of the Odyssey Opera ensemble and sings with Holy Cross under the direction of James Christie.
 When not performing, Mauri is teaching private voice lessons and is a current student of Dana Varga In her down time, Mauri enjoys spending time with friends and family, and working in her garden.

-Tenor Eric Balboni, Director of Outreach, recently returned to Worcester.
-Eric is a graduate of New York University’s Steinhardt School, having earned his Master’s Degree in Vocal Performance (Opera) as well as an Advanced Certificate in Vocal Pedagogy with a focus in Vocology.
+Tenor Eric Balboni, Director of Outreach, is a graduate of New York University’s Steinhardt School, having earned his Master’s Degree in Vocal Performance (Opera) as well as an Advanced Certificate in Vocal Pedagogy with a focus in Vocology.
 Recent roles include Kaspar (Amahl and the Night Visitors), Don Basilio and Don Curzio (Nozze di Figaro) with Prague Summer Nights Young Artist Festival, Monostatos (Die Zauberflöte), Don Ottavio (Don Giovanni) with New York Lyric Opera, Alexis (The Sorcerer), and Colonel Fairfax (Yeomen of the Guard).
-Eric is a voice instructor at Anna Maria College, where he has also served as music director for opera scenes and cabaret performances.
+Eric is a professor of voice at Anna Maria College, where he has also served as music director for opera scenes and cabaret performances.
 Eric enjoys performing with ensembles of all varieties.